kiran-karipe/dropdown-list-react/README.md

 # How to run the App

-1) Download the zip file.
+1) Download the zip file by clicking on Code and selecting Download ZIP.
-2) Expand the file by double clicking, where you can find the folder "dropdown-list-react-main".
+2) Expand the downloaded file by double clicking, where you can find the folder "dropdown-list-react-main".
 3) Open terminal, and go to folder.
 4) Run "npm install".
 5) Run "npm start"